cair/GraphTsetlinMachine/README.md

   <img width="60%" src="https://github.com/cair/GraphTsetlinMachine/blob/master/figures/NoisyXOR.png">
 </p>

-Each node has one of two properties: _'A'_ or _'B'_.
-If both of the nodes in a graph have the same property, the graph is labeled _Y=0_.
-Otherwise, it is labeled _Y=1_.
-The task of the Graph Tsetlin Machine is to assign the correct label to each type of graph, when the labels used for training are noisy.
+Each node has one of two properties: *A* or *B*.
+If both of the nodes in a graph have the same property, the graph is given the class label _Y=0_.
+Otherwise, it is given the class label _Y=1_.
+The task of the Graph Tsetlin Machine is to assign the correct class label to each type of graph, when the labels used for training are noisy.

 ### Initialization

-Start by creating the training graphs using the _Graphs_ class:
+Start by creating the training graphs using _Graphs_:
 ```bash
 graphs_train = Graphs(
     10000,